badsector998/ESP8266-EByte-E32-T20D/README.md

 ![img](https://www.mischianti.org/wp-content/uploads/2019/10/LoRa_E32_transmittingScenarios.jpg)

+Each mode can be programmed the M1 and M0 pins as follows :
+M1 + M0 = Mode
+0 & 0 = Normal Transparent Mode
+0 & 1 = Wake On Radio
+1 & 0 = Power Saving
+1 & 1 = Sleep mode (No Receive & Tramsit) & Programming mode

+each of these modes can be programmed by firmware or manually connect the M0 & M1 pin to VCC or GND.

 Based on manual this module only capable to make transmission within 3 Km with clear line of sight.
 ## Project Structure